Jason Jorjani

-Jason Reza Jorjani (born February 21, 1981) is an American philosopher, writer, former New Jersey Institute of Technology lecturer, former editor-in-chief of the European New Right publishing company Arktos Media, and co-founder of the AltRight Corporation with Richard Spencer.
+Jason Reza Jorjani (born February 21, 1981) is an American philosopher and writer.
+He was a lecturer at the New Jersey Institute of Technology, former editor-in-chief of the publishing company Arktos Media, and co-founder of the AltRight Corporation with Richard Spencer.

 Early life

 Jason Reza Jorjani was born and raised in Manhattan, New York, the only child of an Iranian immigrant father of Qajar descent and a mother who comes from a working-class family of "northern European heritage", more specifically Irish and Scandinavian.

 He is a dual citizen of the United States and Iran.

 He attended the Dalton School, on the Upper East Side.
 After high school, he attended Fordham University for a year before transferring to New York University, where he earned undergraduate and graduate degrees.
 In 2013, he received a PhD in philosophy from Stony Brook University on Long Island.

 Career

 While serving as a full-time faculty member at the New Jersey Institute of Technology, Jorjani taught courses on science, technology, and society (STS), the philosophy of Martin Heidegger, and the history of Iran.
 In 2016, Jorjani became editor of alt-right publisher Arktos Media.